HibberdLab/transrate/_src/metrics.md

 The score is calculated as the geometric mean of all contig scores multiplied by the proportion of input reads that provide positive support for the assembly.

 Thus, the score captures how confident you can be in what was assembled, as well as how complete the assembly is.

+0 is the minimum possible score, while 1.0 is the maximum.

 The assembly score for each assembly is printed during a Transrate run, e.g.: